 Sexual Assault in the Workplace

-Usually, we see this concept of sexual assault is in the workplace where someone is claiming they were sexually assaulted and just using the term broadly as an umbrella to say that somebody was doing something inappropriate to them, and it had sexual connotations behind it.
+Usually, we see this concept of sexual assault in the workplace where someone is claiming they were sexually assaulted and just using the term broadly as an umbrella to say that somebody was doing something inappropriate to them, and it had sexual connotations behind it.

 So, when I hear the term sexual assault, I think this sounds like some civil suit where somebody is doing inappropriate things to other people in the workplace or, of course, even outside the workplace.